Employing road transport workers: driving time and rest periods

-An employee is considered a transportation worker when they:
+An employee is considered a transport worker when they:

-- undertake road transport activities (driving, loading and unloading, assisting passengers getting on and off the vehicle, cleaning and technical maintenance, monitoring of loading and unloading, administrative formalities)
+- carry out road transport activities (such as driving, loading, and unloading, assisting passengers get on and off the vehicle, cleaning and technical maintenance, monitoring of loading and unloading of goods, administrative formalities)

-- do not have any free time and they are required to wait at their workstation/vehicle, e.g. during periods of loading or unloading
+- do not have any free time and are required to wait at their workstation/vehicle, for example during periods of loading or unloading

-If you are a self-employed driver, you can consider working time when you are required to be at your workstation/vehicle, at the disposal of the client or undertaking transport activities
+If you are a self-employed driver, you can count as working time activities during which you are required to be at your workstation or in your vehicle, at the disposal of the client or undertaking transport activities.

-As an employer, remember that your staff can only drive up to maximum of 9 hours per day.
-Exceptionally – twice a week – your employees are allowed to drive up to 10 hours per day.
-They cannot drive more than 56 hours per week and their total fortnightly driving time cannot exceed 90 hours.
+As an employer, remember that your staff can only drive up to a maximum of 9 hours per day.
+However, you can extend the daily driving time to maximum 10 hours and not more than twice a week.
+Your drivers cannot drive more than 56 hours per week and their total fortnightly driving time cannot exceed 90 hours.

 You hire a driver to transport your goods to another EU country.
-During the course of one week, he drives for 56 hours and does 4 hours of vehicle maintenance - a total of 60 hours.
-To respect EU law he has to work less than 48 hours another week to compensate, because over the 4-month reference period he has to respect the average weekly working time of 48 hours.
+During the course of one week, they drive for 56 hours and carry out 4 hours of vehicle maintenance - a total of 60 hours.
+In order to comply with the EU rules on average weekly working time of 48 hours, the driver must work less than 48 hours during the weeks following this assignment within the 4-month reference period.

 Breaks during the working day